digst/OIOIDWS.Net/readme.txt

-﻿Welcome to OIOIDWS reference implementation in .Net
+﻿Welcome to the OIOIDWS reference implementation in .Net

 Introduction:
 OIOIDWS.Net is a .Net-based reference implementation of the OIOIDWS 1.0.1a profile which is described at http://digitaliser.dk/resource/526486.